KrisuC/komari/docs/customize_input.md

 ![Customize Input](https://github.com/sasanquaa/komari/blob/master/.github/images/customize_input.png?raw=true)

+## Key states (from v0.20)
+The `KeyState` function is required to let the bot knows if a key is currently pressed or released.
+This helps improve some of the bot behaviors.
+For example, waits for all key to be released before solving rune.

 ## Random delay (from v0.13)
 - For the default method using `SendInput`, the bot also has delay for each key stroke by default
 - When customizing input with `Rpc` method, on `Send` request, you will receive a `down_ms` delay in milliseconds for the